DogFingerStudios/yanorra-wiki/Wiki/Yanorra.md

 - Interference is common; messages are delayed or lost.

 ## Power
-- Electricity is sparse and unreliable.
+- Electricity is common in larger cities and towns, but can be unreliable.
 - Sources: solar panels, wind-up generators, diesel (rare).
 - Kerosene, firewood, and candles are still in daily use.